Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 Courts are Ruling on Vaccine Mandates: What Employers Need to Know.

-The Biden Administration’s Path out of the Pandemic Plan announced early this summer mandated, and directed various agencies, to require vaccinations for four specific groups: Federal employees, employees of federal contractors, employees of companies with at least 100 employees, and employees of healthcare providers receiving funds from Medicare or Medicaid.
+The Biden Administration’s Path out of the Pandemic Plan announced last summer mandated, and directed various agencies, to require vaccinations for four specific groups: Federal employees, employees of federal contractors, employees of companies with at least 100 employees, and employees of healthcare providers receiving funds from Medicare or Medicaid.

-- The Occupational Safety and Health Administration (OSHA)’s Emergency Temporary Standard (ETS), released on November 5, originally required all employers with 100 or more employees to ensure their employees are fully vaccinated (all shots taken) by January 4, although an employer may allow employees to submit weekly test results as an alternative.
-Because of the litigation, employers now have until February 9 to be in compliance with this requirement.
+- The Occupational Safety and Health Administration (OSHA)’s Emergency Temporary Standard (ETS), released on November 5, originally required all employers with 100 or more employees to ensure their employees are fully vaccinated (all shots taken) by January 4, although it allowed employers to offer employees a weekly testing option as an alternative.

 Since President Biden’s announcements of the various vaccine mandates, multiple lawsuits have been filed by various parties.
 Listed below is the current status of these lawsuits.